 Waterproofing

 Ski jackets are waterproof pretty much across the board, from cheap $200 options all the way up to high-end Gore-Tex (or equivalent) shells.
 They accomplish this via waterproof laminates and DWR (durable water repellent) coatings, which help shed wet snow to keep moisture from sitting on your jacket and wetting through the outer fabric.
-One exception is a backcountry-specific softshell, which does not use a laminate and will eventually let in moisture (for this reason, the Dynafit Beast Hybrid above patterns its softshell fabric with 3L hardshell in areas most prone to moisture).
+One exception is a backcountry-specific softshell, which does not use a laminate and will eventually let in moisture.
+For this reason, hybrid jackets, like Black Diamond's Dawn Patrol (not included here), pattern a softshell fabric with 3-layer hardshell in areas prone to moisture.

 Helly Hansen Helly Tech Performance (waterproof membrane)